ZANTAC RECALLED DUE TO POTENTIAL CANCER RISK

 The plaintiffs claimed that the defendants failed to warn healthcare providers and the public about the dangers of taking Zantac, and did not reveal that Zantac could produce NDMA in the human body.

-If you believe you or a family member were diagnosed with cancer after having taken Zantec or the generic ranitidine, contact either Tim O’Keeffe or Tatum O’Brien and the O’Keeffe O’Brien Lyson Foss law firm in Fargo.
+If you believe you or a family member were diagnosed with cancer after having taken Zantec or the generic ranitidine, contact either Tim O’Keeffe or Tatum O’Brien and the O’Keeffe O’Brien Lyson Attorneys law firm in Fargo.
 Call – 701-235-8000 or toll free 877-235-8002.
 There won’t be a cost for this consultation.